heartcombo/responders/README.md

 ## Interpolation Options

-You can pass in extra interpolation options for the translation by adding an `interpolation_options` method to your controller:
+You can pass in extra interpolation options for the translation by adding an `flash_interpolation_options` method to your controller:

 ```ruby
 class InvitationsController < ApplicationController